You’ve heard of S.M.A.R.T goals, correct?

 And if something is too effortless, know that it’s not a proper goal.
 Find a better one.

-It goes down to this—when you go to the gym, for instance, do you want to have a great workout or just good?
-Do you think you will lose weight by having it easy or by breaking a sweat?
+It goes down to this—when you go to the gym, for instance, do you want to have a great workout or just an OK one?
+And then, do you think you will lose weight by having it easy or by breaking a sweat?

 In the end, remember that when you strive for high and you don’t get there, you are still in a good place.
 You have a better chance to get the closest alternative.